horacioh/my_cv/README.md

 - **Junior Designer at Layers (Startup behind [perso.na](Perso.na))** | February 2012 - February 2013 (1 year)
 	- Product Team Member
 	- In charge of all the HTML + CSS code of Perso.na web applic1tyon
-	- Helped the Development Te aunderstand & apply the designs of first the Perso.na iPad app, and later the Persona web application recieved from de Product Team.
+	- Helped the Development team to understand & apply the designs of first the Perso.na iPad app, and later the Persona web application designed by de Product Team.
 (Translator-like between designers & developers ;) )

 - **Media Designer at [relajaelcoco.com](relajaelcoco.com)** | 2010 - 2011
 	- Develop web pages & interactive applications